mgocobachi/domaintools/README.md

 ## How to use

-To use our package we defined a helper function called as 'domantools()', it accept two parameters, the username and the API key.
+To use the package is defined a helper function called as 'domantools()', it accept two parameters, the username and the API key.
 However, if you leave it in blank you will hit the API as anonymous and limited calls.